obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

  2.1 Configuration
 ------------------

-   2.1.1 Configure-based build can be performed as follows:
-Once after "git clone", create the configure file : autoconf -f

-Prepare build with :
-  ./configure --enable-wayland
-Add  --disable-x11  to build FLTK for Wayland-only (no x11 backend).

-Build with :
-  make

-   2.1.2 CMake-based build can be performed as follows: cmake -S <path-to-source> -B <path-to-build> -DCMAKE_BUILD_TYPE=Release -DOPTION_USE_WAYLAND=1

-  cd <path-to-build>; make
+On Linux and FreeBSD systems equipped with the adequate software packages (see section 4 below), the default building procedure produces a Wayland/X11 hybrid library.
+On systems lacking all or part of Wayland-required packages, the default building procedure produces a X11-based library.

+Use -DOPTION_USE_WAYLAND=OFF with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.

+CMake OPTION_WAYLAND_ONLY or "--disable-x11" configure argument can be used to produce a Wayland-only library which can be useful, e.g., when cross-compiling for systems that lack X11 headers and libraries.

 The FLTK Wayland platform uses a library called libdecor which handles window decorations (i.e., titlebars, shade).
 Libdecor is bundled in the FLTK source code and FLTK uses by default this form of libdecor.
-Optionally, OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian Bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).
+CMake OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian Bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).

-Optionally, OPTION_WAYLAND_ONLY can be turned on to build FLTK for Wayland-only (no x11 backend).

  2.2 Known Limitations
 ----------------------